rlongdragon/golly-save-image/README.md

 # golly-save-image
 I updated this plugin.
 The PIL originally used by this plugin only supports python2.7.
-Golly now uses a version above python3.0, so I updated the database used by this plugin to Pillow
+Golly now use versions above python3.0, so I updated the database used by this plugin to Pillow

 # Pre-work before use
 1. You need to download python first, the version must be above 3.0